 1.2.
 Does your medical school curriculum address the relationship between extreme heat, health risks, and climate change?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
+This topic was explored in depth by the core curriculum.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 points) Score Assigned: 3